-A smart meter can allow you to be more efficient in the ways that you use energy.
+A smart meter can allow you to be much more energy efficient at home.
 The meters come with displays that will tell you how much energy you’re using at different times of the year, month, week or day.
 By having access to this information you will be able to see when your highest points of energy usage are.
 This means that you can examine exactly why you are using so much gas or electricity at these times, and decide if it is necessary that you are doing so.

-This technology also opens the door for energy companies to experiment with more money saving plans and individualised rates that will better suit your needs.
-Whilst there have not been huge strides in this area yet, it is only a matter of time before gas and electricity providers work out how to use these meters to better suit you.
+This technology also opens the door for energy suppliers to experiment with more money saving plans and individualised rates that will better suit your needs.
+Whilst there have not been huge strides in this area yet, it is only a matter of time before gas and electricity suppliers work out how to use these meters to better suit you.

 There was initially a concern that smart meters may be unsafe to install in households because of the low-frequency emissions that they use to transmit information to your energy supplier.
 However these concerns have been heavily investigated by all the regulating bodies.
 They decided that these concerns were unfounded.